▷ Homestuck Title Test

 Now that you have your HEXACO scores and your maturity level, you can determine your Aspect.
 To do so, simply visit this website and input your scores as directed.
 It’ll give you your most likely Aspect and save you from having to do a considerable amount of really awful math, plus you can save your results at a unique URL that you can return to in case you forget your Title or something.

 I’ll run my own scores through the site as an example.
 After plugging in all my individual HEXACO scores and my maturity level as defined by Morler’s outline, this is what I get.
-Combined with my previous results, my Title is revealed as the Witch of Breath!
+Combined with my previous results, my Title is revealed as the Witch of Light!

 The Aspect pairs and the shared subtraits (and the rest of the mechanics behind this portion of the Title Test) can be found here, if you’re curious!